paketo-buildpacks/rfcs/text/php/0002-buildpack-yml-to-env-var.md

 to set up efficient caching; these changes will be logged for the user to observe and will also be documented.

+The environment variable `COMPOSER_GITHUB_OAUTH_TOKEN` will not receive a buildpack specific environment variable configuration option, since it performs the same use case as the [`$COMPOSER_AUTH`](https://getcomposer.org/doc/03-cli.md#composer-auth) environment variable that is natively supported by `composer`.
+Therefore, the environment variable will be removed in favor of the native solution.

 ---

 ### Deprecation Strategy